OregonStateMarsRover/RoverFirmware/bogie/BUGS.md

 However, I suspect it has to do with my LEDs.
 This is fixed by correcting the DIP switches on the Sabertooths, and making sure the #define macros don't have semicolons in them.
 Also, the LEDs are on when pulled low, not high.

+* Periphrial clock is too slow for 115.2 kbaud uart.
+This was fixed by using the external crystal and increasing the clock speed to 16Mhz.
+This also increased the accuracy of the UART, so the baud rate settings are more reliable (and don't need to be adjusted for each individual board).

 CONFIRMED WORKING: